SimoSultan/ca-assignments/t2a1/README.md

 - Easy to use.
 - Data types are user defined.
 - Open source (can customise in any way with minimal effort and no attached costs).
-- Make use of Stored procedures.
+- Make use of stored procedures.
-- Immunity to over-deployment (as there is no associated licensing cost for the software)
+- Immunity to over-deployment (as there is no associated licensing cost for the software).
-- Designed for high volume environments (using a multiple row data storage strategy called MVCC)
+- Designed for high volume environments (using a multiple row data storage strategy called MVCC).
-- Many high quality GUI Tools
+- Many high quality GUI tools.
-- Supports geographic objects so it can be used as a geospatial data store for location-based services and geographic information systems
+- Supports geographic objects so it can be used as a geospatial data store for location-based services and geographic information systems.
-- Low maintenance administration
+- Low maintenance administration.
-- Run dynamic websites and web apps as a LAMP stack option
+- Run dynamic websites and web apps as a LAMP stack option.

 **Cons**
 - Considerably slower than other popular databases/MySQL (focuses on compatibility over speed).
 - Does not support the entire ANSI SQL 92' standard.
 - Difficult installation for beginners.

-As can be seen, the amount of advantages significantly outweighs its disadvantages, making this database a highly popular model to use.
+As can be seen, the amount of advantages significantly outweighs its disadvantages, making this database a highly popular one to use.

 ***Resources Used:***
 [1] [EDUCBA](https://www.educba.com/what-is-postgresql/)